 Each SIM policy includes:

 Top-level settings that are applied to every SIM using the SIM policy.
-These settings include the UE aggregated maximum bit rate (UE-AMBR) for downloads and uploads, and the RAT/Frequency Priority ID (RFSP ID).
+These settings include the default network slice, the UE aggregated maximum bit rate (UE-AMBR) for downloads and uploads, and the RAT/Frequency Priority ID (RFSP ID).

-A network scope, which defines how SIMs using this SIM policy will connect to the data network.
+A network scope, which defines the network slice and data network that the SIM policy applies to.
 You can use the network scope to determine the following settings:

 - The services (as described in Services) offered to SIMs on this data network.